A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 Choosing a name for your coaching program is an exciting step in building your business!

-Your program’s name is the first thing potential clients will see, so it’s important to choose a name that accurately reflects your program’s essence.
-A well-chosen name can help to build brand recognition and make it easier for clients to refer others to your program.
+It’s important to choose a name that reflects your program’s essence as it’s the first thing potential clients will see.
+A well-chosen name can help to build brand recognition.
+It also makes it easier for clients to refer others to your program.

 Knowing your target audience is key to choosing the perfect name.
 Consider your audience’s preferences and values when brainstorming name ideas.
-This will help you choose a name that resonates with them and makes your program stand out.
+You want to choose a name that resonates with your ideal clients and stands out amongst other options.

 When choosing a name, it’s also important to clarify your coaching program’s purpose.
 Think about your program goals and outcomes to create a name that accurately reflects your program’s focus and benefits.